SystemFw/blog/content/staging/data-oriented.md

 The OO design is more composable, it gives us nice building blocks that we can package in a library and reuse in interesting ways to easily assemble novel behaviour.
-Conversely, if we're willing to give up flexibility, the data oriented design can result in simpler code, and with an easier path to optimal performance.
+Conversely, if we're willing to give up flexibility, Data Oriented Design can result in simpler code, and with an easier path to optimal performance.

-There is something really deep here in my opinion, about the nature of abstraction itself.
-Abstraction is the most powerful tool we have to expand the ceiling of our skill when we don't fully grasp the problem/solution space, and it also adapts gracefully if the problem space changes.
-However, if we do understand that space, tearing the abstraction apart reveals hidden details that can lead us to a more optimal solution, albeit one that's more set in stone.

-TODO: ^ this paragraph needs to be better.
+There is something deeper here, regarding the nature of abstraction
+itself: abstraction generalises solutions to similar problems by _forgetting about their differences_.

+For example, we can generalise several scenarios where data needs to be linearised into the concept of a `Log`, which leaves space in our brain to think about other parts of the problem and therefore raises the ceiling of what we're able to accomplish.
+However, the most _optimal_ solution for a given subproblem relies almost by definition on the aspects that make it unique in a class of similar problems, and those are more easily discovered by tearing abstraction down.

 I would argue that a greater appreciation of these tradeoffs is as big a payoff from our journey than the code improvement that we got.